 Make the most of your celery scraps by leaving the large root in water.
 Green leaves will begin to grow which can be used in soups or salads for extra flavour.
 To regrow the sticks, place your celery root back into soil in a small pot.
 The same can be done with garlic, and the sprouts can be used in a stir fry or salad.

 Save your chilli seeds!
 Replant them in soil, or a damp paper towel/cotton wool (to help germinate) and water regularly.
 Once your sprout turns into a little plant, place it in a larger pot and watch it grow.
 Chilli plants are self pollinating so will produce chillies in your kitchen.
+The photo below is a few of the Chilli plants I’ve grown from the seeds in the photo above.
+It really works!

 This can be inexpensive, I’ve recycled my acrylic nail lacquer storage to regrow carrot greens (by cutting the tops off carrots and leaving them in water).
 You can also recycle old containers, water bottles, egg shells/cartons, jam jars and much more to give your green space a personal touch.